 Hours: Monday – Friday; 9 a.m. – 5 p.m.

-You will be admitted to the home-like environment of the St. Mary’s/UCSF Inpatient Headache Center on a Monday and discharged on either a Thursday or Friday, depending upon the nature of the treatment recommended.
+You will be admitted to a comfortable single room at the St. Mary’s/UCSF Inpatient Headache Center on a Monday and discharged on either a Thursday or Friday, depending upon the nature of the treatment recommended.
 Patients wear their own clothes and are encouraged to bring their own entertainment activities, such as books or electronic devices for non-stimulating reading, writing, or gaming.
-There is also the option for a loved one to stay in your room with you during your stay.
+There is also the option for a loved one to stay in your room with you during your stay, depending on COVID guidelines.

 Patients are assigned to a care team of specialists consisting of: